Concerns about the 2024 draft breast screening guidelines.

 The evidence has been divided up to be reviewed between institutions in different cities.
 The reviewers are not shown the full picture provided by the data.
 This limits their effectiveness and leads to inconsistencies in the information provided to the Task Force, allowing recommendations to be made in a more arbitrary manner.

-The Task Force co-chair, who is also the chair of the breast screening guideline has made inappropriate statements to the media.
+The Task Force chair, who is also the chair of the breast screening guideline has made inappropriate statements to the media.
 She pre-judged the outcome of the evidence review update, showed a lack of objectivity, and a strong ideological bias against screening.

 After the US Task Force announced that the screening age would be lowered to 40, and before the Canadian evidence review had even begun, Dr Thériault stated in the Toronto Star, and in other media that there was no need to change the screening recommendations based on her estimation that there was no new evidence.